 Asking questions like these can help you discover the facility’s policies and core values.

 At Paradise Valley Care, we believe that our seniors are to be treasured and respected, whatever their abilities or behaviors.
 Our daily job as their caregivers is to ensure that our residents feel loved, accepted, and valued.
-We believe that the cognitive and physical impairments associated with dementia, Alzheimer’s, and simple aging make our residents more deserving of our time and attention, not less.
+We believe that the cognitive and physical impairments associated with complex or simple aging make our residents more deserving of our time and attention, not less.